 Of important note, Belmont is also a town of artists.
 Belmont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Belmont’s character.

-Telecommuters are a relatively large percentage of the workforce: 24.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Belmont telecommute to their jobs.
+Overall, about 28.35% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Belmont is that it can take a long time to commute to work.
-In Belmont, the average commute to work is 31.74 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of Belmont’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Belmont, however, the average commute to work is quite long.
+On average, people spend 31.35 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Belmont is a very ethnically-diverse town.
 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmont residents report their race to be White, followed by Asian.
 Important ancestries of people in Belmont include Irish, English, Italian, German, and French.